With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 In Reddit, you can start searching with a basic key phrase or word, and then search concerning the recency.

-Reddit has got a lot of nerds, and you can stumble upon some serious stuff that may help you create blog topics to attract a lot of visits.
+Reddit has got a lot of nerds, and you can stumble upon some serious stuff that may help you come up with a unique blog idea to attract a lot of visits.

 From my experience, I can say that it is a great platform to search for controversial topics.